 In a short period of time, the United States has transformed from being the world’s largest importer of refined petroleum products to the largest exporter with potentially important strategic implications.
-Today the United States has 50 percent of global refining capacity and produces 56 percent of global oil products.
-Furthermore, growth of refining capacity has been robust as of recent, with 1.7 mb/d of capacity added between 2012 and 2017.
+Growth of refining capacity has been robust as of recent, with 1.7 mb/d of capacity added between 2012 and 2017.
 One factor in recent growth has been the decline seen in Venezuelan refining capacity, alongside an increase in product demand globally.

 The U.S. downstream will face challenges.
 Competition is increasing with refineries being developed in product-importing countries like India and in several Southeast Asian nations, many of which are collaborating with the Middle East and Russia.
 Furthermore, refining capacity has stagnated on the U.S. west coast due to poor margins; however, 50 percent of U.S. refining capacity is now located on the Gulf Coast where margins are better.
 New environmental regulations affect refinery performance but the prospect for increased regulation within the United States has lessened relative to expectations before the 2016 elections.